virajd98/Tutorial_SCI2025-Hybrid_QLS_for_CFD/README.md

-# Variational Quantum Linear Solver (VQLS) for CFD
+# Hybrid Quantum Linear Solver: A hands on tutorial with Qiskit

 A hybrid quantum-classical implementation of **Variational Quantum Linear Solvers** for solving systems of linear equations on quantum computers, with applications to Computational Fluid Dynamics (CFD).